gnustep/libs-quartzcore/README.markdown

       `-[CARenderer beginFrameAtTime:timeStamp:`
     * Setting `contents` is not animated, since currently there is no support for `CATransition`s.
+    * Hosting `CGImageRef`s with indexed colorspace, or any other aside from RGBA, is not supported.
+    * No support for layouts
+    * No support for autoresizing

 * **`CABasicAnimation`**: The only supported animation type.